RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

     Series([], dtype: float64)
 {% endhighlight %}

+Awesome!
+Now we can do some visualization.

+## Data Visualization

 {% highlight python %}
 # First visualize the distribution of each column that is about a person's emails.